-East Northamptonshire Council is currently trialling a WEEE (Waste Electrical and Electronic Equipment) collection scheme in Raunds.
+The Council provides a weekly WEEE (Waste Electrical and Electronic Equipment) collection scheme.

-The service will be for small household electrical items and includes:
+The service is for small household electrical items and includes:

 - Hairdryers, hair straighteners, shavers, electric toothbrushes

 - Kitchen appliances such as toasters, kettles, hand blenders

 - DVD/CD Players, radios, MP3 players and remote controls

 - Clocks, watches, calculators and torches

 - Telephones, cameras

 - Small electrical DIY tools such as drills and electric screwdrivers